Qudit Clauser-Horne-Shimony-Holt Inequality and Nonlocality from Wigner Negativity: Contextuality and nonlocality bounds

-On at least two qudits, a non-contextual (nc) model describes the outcomes of Pauli measurements $T_{u_1} \otimes T_{u_2}$ that can be performed simultaneously as multiplicative characters of the form $\omega^{[a_1,u_1]+ [a_2,u_2]}$ for $a_1,a_2 \in \fld^2$~\cite{Delfosse2017}.
-Such a deterministic non-contextual value assignment (nc$^\ast$) can only achieve
+On at least two qudits, a non-contextual (NC) model describes the outcomes of Pauli measurements corresponding to $T_{u_1} \otimes T_{u_2}$ (if they can be performed simultaneously) as multiplicative characters of the form $\omega^{[a_1,u_1]+ [a_2,u_2]}$ for $a_1,a_2 \in \fld^2$~\cite{Delfosse2017}.
+Such a deterministic non-contextual value assignment (NC$^\ast$) can only achieve